 U.S. Assistance to Vietnam

 In the 1980s, Vietnam introduced market reforms, opened up the country for foreign investment, and improved the business climate.
 It became one of the fastest-growing economies in the world.
 Vietnam's rapid economic transformation and global integration has lifted millions out of poverty and has propelled the country to the ranks of lower-middle-income status.
 U.S. assistance in Vietnam focuses on consolidating gains to ensure sustainable economic development while promoting good governance and the rule of law.
 Assistance projects aim to deepen regulatory reforms, improve the capacity and independence of Vietnam's judicial and legislative bodies, and promote more effective public participation in the law and regulation-making processes.
 Starting in 2016, the U.S. will invest significant resources in assisting the Government of Vietnam bring its laws and practices into compliance with international labor standards, create the legal framework and institutions to allow the registration of independent trade unions, and train labor inspectors, law enforcement officials, and the judiciary to effectively enforce labor laws and uphold workers’ rights.
 U.S. assistance also seeks to support Vietnam's response to climate change and other environmental challenges, including remediating Agent Orange/dioxin contamination, strengthening the country’s health and education systems, and assisting vulnerable populations.
 The United States and Vietnam successfully concluded the first phase of dioxin remediation at Danang International Airport and has committed to partnering with Vietnam to make a significant contribution to the clean-up of dioxin contamination at Bien Hoa Air Base.
 Both sides also pledged to take a number of practical actions to advance climate mitigation and adaptation, as well as enhance transparency and capacity building through the U.S.-Vietnam Climate Partnership, including in the Mekong River Delta.
 The United States has invested over $44 million since 2011 to help mitigate the impacts of climate change in Vietnam, one of most vulnerable countries in the world to its effects.

 Bilateral Economic Relations

 Since entry into force of the U.S.-Vietnam bilateral trade agreement in 2001, trade between the two countries and U.S. investment in Vietnam have grown dramatically.
 The United States and Vietnam have concluded a trade and investment framework agreement; they also have signed textile, air transport, and maritime agreements.
-The two countries, along with other Asia-Pacific nations, are part of the Trans-Pacific Partnership negotiations, with the goal of concluding a high-standard regional free trade agreement.
 U.S. exports to Vietnam include agricultural products, machinery, yarn/fabric, and vehicles.
 U.S. imports from Vietnam include apparel, footwear, furniture and bedding, agricultural products, seafood, and electrical machinery.
-U.S.-Vietnam bilateral trade has grown from $451 million in 1995 to nearly $35 billion in 2014.
-U.S. exports to Vietnam grew by 23 percent, the largest year-on-year increase of exports to any of America’s top 50 export markets.
-U.S. exports to Vietnam were worth $7 billion in 2015, and U.S. imports in 2013 were worth $29.7 billion.
-A key priority in 2015 to build on our economic progress is to conclude the Trans-Pacific Partnership free trade agreement (TPP) is central to deepening the U.S.-Vietnamese economic relationship, and Vietnam signed the TPP in February 2016.
+U.S.-Vietnam bilateral trade has grown from $451 million in 1995 to nearly $45 billion in 2015.
+In 2015, U.S. exports to Vietnam grew by 23 percent, the largest year-on-year increase of exports to any of America’s top 50 export markets.
+U.S. exports to Vietnam were worth $7 billion in 2015, and U.S. imports in 2015 were worth $38 billion.
+U.S. investment in Vietnam has grown significantly over the past seven years to nearly $1.5 billion.
+The Trans-Pacific Partnership free trade agreement (TPP) is central to deepening the U.S.-Vietnamese economic relationship, and Vietnam signed the TPP in February 2016.
 This high-standard trade agreement would provide the United States, Vietnam, and ten other member states a level playing field to compete in markets that together account for almost 40 percent of global GDP.
 The TPP will create new opportunities for American and Vietnamese workers and businesses, including small businesses; promote innovation and the digital economy; foster fair competition, transparency, and good governance; and promote workers’ rights, conservation, and sustainable growth.
 The United States and Vietnam intend to establish the U.S.-Vietnam Joint Commission on Civil Nuclear Cooperation to facilitate the implementation of the 123 Agreement on the peaceful uses of nuclear activity,, which came into force in October 2014.
 An expanding civil nuclear partnership will help reduce emissions from the global power sector and establish the highest standards of nuclear safety, security, and nonproliferation.

 Vietnam's Membership in International Organizations

-Vietnam and the United States belong to a number of the same international organizations, including the United Nations, ASEAN Regional Forum, Asia-Pacific Economic Cooperation forum, International Monetary Fund, World Bank, and World Trade Organization.
+Vietnam and the United States belong to a number of the same international organizations, including the United Nations, ASEAN Regional Forum, Asia-Pacific Economic Cooperation (APEC) forum, International Monetary Fund, World Bank, and World Trade Organization.
 Vietnam will host APEC in 2017.

 The U.S. Ambassador to Vietnam is Ted Osius.
 He was confirmed by Congress on November 17, 2014 and presented his credentials to President Sang on December 16, 2014.
 Other principal embassy officials are listed in the Department's Key Officers List.